Water

 An opportunity for holistic learning

-In an article and a report, the researchers also offer a number of specific suggestions on how we can transition from a vicious to a virtuous cycle.
+In their article and report, Wamsler and colleagues also offer a number of specific suggestions on how we can transition from a vicious to a virtuous cycle.
 On an individual and collective level, they propose spaces, learning environments and practices that can support people’s inner capacities to connect with themselves, others and nature.

-For example, both schools and the healthcare system could enable people to devote themselves more to holistic learning with the help of artistic and contemplative practices, such as training in mindfulness and compassion.
+For example, schools and the healthcare system should enable people to devote themselves more to holistic learning, for instance with the help of artistic and contemplative practices, such as mindfulness and compassion based training.

-“These capacities help us to self-reflect and deal with worries and grief, and they also nourish positive emotions and capacities such as social connection, care, hope and courage that are critical in the collective response to the climate crisis.”
+“This can assist our self-reflection and help us cope with worries and grief, and it can nourish positive emotions and capacities such a sense of agency, as social connection, care, hope and courage that are critical in the collective response to the climate crisis and other sustainability challenges.”

-According to Wamsler, the connection between our inner transition and sustainability must also be managed more systematically at the policy and institutional level, such as linking sustainability efforts and inner transformations in policymakers’ goals, budgets and approaches.
+According to Wamsler, the connection between inner capacities and sustainability must also be addressed more systematically at the policy and institutional levels, for instance by linking sustainability work and inner transformation in policy goals, budgets, projects and workning structures.

-Wamsler emphasises that her and her co-authors’ work is about integrating both inner and outer changes at the individual, collective and systemic levels.
-Inner transformation is not navel-gazing, but a necessary part of shaping more sustainable cultures and systems.
+Wamsler emphasises that her and her co-authors’ work is about integrating both inner and outer changes at the individual, collective and system levels.
+Inner transformation is not navel-gazing, but a necessary part of shaping more sustainable norms, cultures and systems.

-The authors hope that their research will shake up the prevailing system and thus contribute to more impactful ways of addressing the climate crisis.
+The authors hope that their research will rattle the prevailing system and approaches and thus contribute to more impactful ways of addressing the climate change and other societal crises.

 “Understanding the intersection between mind and climate change shows that sustainability crises are inherently about how we relate to ourselves, each other and the environment.
 Changing the way we engage with each of these relationships can help bend our story towards a more sustainable path.”